Islandora-Collaboration-Group/deprecated-ISLE-Development/README.md

   * **You may need to point directly to the IP address of isle-apache, here's how:**
     - `docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' isle-apache-ld`
     - Copy the IP and browse to it.  `http://{IP}/`
-* Fedora is available at http://localhost:8080/
+* Fedora is available at http://localhost:8081/
 * Solr is available at http://localhost:8091/
+* Traefik is available at http://localhost:8080/

 ### Users and Passwords
 Read as username:password